-Pin number Wire colour Signal Direction Description RS232-C 1 red RD1 Input Receive Data 1, arriving data from DCE 2 blue CTS1 Input Clear to send 1, to DCE 3 green N/A N/A Do not use 4 yellow RTS1 Output Request to Send 1, to DCE 5 grey TD1 Output Transmit Data 1, transmitting data to DCE 6 brown DTR Output Data Terminal Ready 1 7 white GPS, Monitor Output Data received from the GPS is available on this pin as output (TD2).
+Pin Color Signal Direction Description RS232-C 1 Red RD1 Input Receive Data 1, arriving data from DCE 2 Blue CTS1 Input Clear to send 1, to DCE 3 Green N/A N/A Do not use 4 Yellow RTS1 Output Request to Send 1, to DCE 5 Grey TD1 Output Transmit Data 1, transmitting data to DCE 6 Brown DTR Output Data Terminal Ready 1 7 White GPS Output Data received from the GPS is available on this pin as output Monitor (TD (TD2).
 This pin can be used to monitor the data transmitted by the GPS This pin is connected with pin 3 of the sensor input connector.
-8 black SG Ground Signal ground
+8 Black SG Ground Signal ground